 CSV & JSON Transform Pipelines

 Modern frontend applications routinely ingest multi-megabyte datasets that, when processed synchronously, cause main-thread jank, dropped frames, and degraded input responsiveness.
 By isolating heavy ETL operations into dedicated execution contexts, CSV & JSON Transform Pipelines enable deterministic background processing while preserving UI fluidity.
-This implementation pattern focuses on thread-safe message routing, chunked memory allocation, and zero-copy serialization strategies tailored for data visualization developers and performance-focused engineering teams.
+This implementation pattern sits within the broader discipline of High-Performance Computation Patterns and focuses on thread-safe message routing, chunked memory allocation, and zero-copy serialization strategies tailored for data visualization developers and performance-focused engineering teams.

 1. Architectural Foundations for Background Data Processing